flintlang/flint/README.md

 ## Contributing

 Contributions to Flint are highly welcomed!
-The Issues page tracks the tasks which have yet to be completed.
+[Contribution Guide](CONTRIBUTING.md) The Issues page tracks the tasks which have yet to be completed.

 Flint Improvement Proposals (FIPs) track the design and implementation of larger new features for Flint or the Flint compiler.
 An example is [FIP-0001: Introduce the Asset trait](proposals/0001-asset-trait.md).